-This article will step through creating a new dataset application in the Geospatial Data Upload Tool (abbreviated as DUT).
+This article will step through creating a new dataset application in the geospatial Data Upload Tool (DUT).
 This is a key step in the process of publishing your data.
 You’ll provide important information about your dataset, including the structure (or data schema), and how it should be styled.

 Before your new dataset application is created in DUT, there are a few key prerequisites that need to be completed first: